hti-group4/PECS2life/README.md

 © 2019 by Arttu Ylhävuori, Louis Sosa and Tamilselvi Jayavelu

+This application runs on [Google Play Services for AR](https://play.google.com/store/apps/details?id=com.google.ar.core) (ARCore), which is provided by Google LLC and governed by the [Google Privacy Policy](https://policies.google.com/privacy).

 ## Images used in the project

 All the images (except 3D models and the app icon) are from [Papunet Kuvapankki](https://kuvapankki.papunet.net/) (by The Finnish Association on Intellectual and Developmental Disabilities \[Kehitysvammaliitto]).
 The images are licensed with the [Attribution-NonCommercial-ShareAlike 3.0 Unported (CC BY-NC-SA 3.0)](https://creativecommons.org/licenses/by-nc-sa/3.0/deed.en) license.